 Labradoodles are a popular dog breed, and it is easy to see why!
 These lovable, friendly dogs make great family pets with their loyal, friendly nature, and cute labradoodle haircuts.
 The crossbreed was initially developed in Australia to be a guide dog and to try and create a hypoallergenic dog breed.
 The result is an intelligent and sociable dog that fits easily into most families.

-Despite their initial breeding intention, these dogs are mostly hypoallergenic and non shedding.
+Despite their initial breeding intention, these dogs are mostly hypoallergenic and nonshedding.
 This means that they don’t shed a lot of fur, but that you need to regularly groom your labradoodle which includes giving them haircuts every 5-12 weeks.
 Below are the Best types of Labradoodle Haircuts as well as some dog grooming advice.

 Grooming A Labradoodle

-Luckily, Labradoodles are extremely low shedding dogs so you won’t be vacuuming the floor and cleaning the dog fur off your clothes everyday.
-However, you need to take care of your Labradoodle’s coat which means that you will have to regularly brush them and give them haircuts in order to prevent mattes from occuring.
+Luckily, Labradoodles are extremely low shedding dogs so you won’t be vacuuming the floor and cleaning the dog fur off your clothes every day.
+However, you need to take care of your labradoodle’s coat which means that you will have to regularly brush them and give them haircuts in order to prevent mattes from occurring.
 You should be brushing your dog at least three times a week with an appropriate brush and giving them regular haircuts every 5-12 weeks to keep their coats in order and free from tangles.
 This means that you should find a groomer or consider shaving your dog yourself.
 If you want to shave your own dog, read our comprehensive guide called Shaving a Goldendoodle.

 Labradoodle Haircut Styles

-When it’s time to take your dog to the groomers for a haircut you will probably be researching the best labradoodle haircuts!
+When it’s time to take your dog to the groomers for a haircut you will probably be researching the best Labradoodle haircuts!
 Don’t worry, there are several haircuts to choose from and we will break down the various styles.

 Labradoodle Puppy Cut